andrew-edwards/empirical-dyn-mod/README.md

 ## Ideas and notes stemming from 16/9/16 meeting (Andy Edwards, Carrie Holt, Sue Grant)

-Approach looks promising.
+Emprical Dynamical Modelling approach looks promising.
 We don't fully understand it yet, particularly the math.
 Also need some more testing and examples to be convinced.

-Will be something worth pursuing at the Ecosystem Approach workshop, and we could have a breakout group to work on it for three days (Rowan is keen to be a part).
+Will be something worth pursuing at the Ecosystem Approach workshop (21-25th November 2016).
+We are having a breakout group to work on it for three days, consisting of (at the minimum) Andy, Carrie, Rowan Haigh and Dave Campbell (SFU statistics prof) for a day.

 There's a full CSAS meeting in May/June 2017 of a review of the modelling approaches for (Fraser River?)
 Sockeye Salmon.
 It could be good to present something there, though timewise I expect we may not be able to get too much done.